AqwamCreates/DataPredict/docs/Tutorials/ChoosingTheMostEffectiveEnvironmentInputs.md

 * Normalization

-Once you master those two, you can start seeing your AI learn much more faster.
+Once you master those three, you can start seeing your AI learn much more faster.

 That's all for today!